DataIntellectTech/TorQ/docs/dataaccess.md

 **Implimentation with TorQ FSP**

-The API is compatible with the most recent TorQ Finance-Starter-Package, the fastest way to import the API is opening {APPCONFIG}/processes.csv and adding the following flag `  -dataaccess ${KDBCONFIG}/tableproperties.csv` to the rdb and hdb extras column.
+The API is compatible with the most recent TorQ Finance-Starter-Package, the fastest way to import the API is opening {APPCONFIG}/processes.csv and adding the following flag `  -dataaccess ${KDBCONFIG}/tableproperties.csv` to the rdb, hdb and gateway extras column.

 **Developer's Footnote**

-The api is designed improve accessibility whilst maintaining a fast query speed.
-There are cases where the accessibilty impedes the usabilty or the query speed drops below what could be developed.
+The API is designed improve accessibility whilst maintaining a fast query speed.
+The API has a built in query optimiser however: there are cases where the accessibilty impedes the usabilty or the query speed drops below what could be developed.
 In these situations one should ensure the user has a query with one of the table attributes, the query only pulls in the essential data and evaluates the output of `dataaccess.buildquery` to see whether the execute query is what is expected.

 ### Further examples

+The following examples the query, output and the kdb which is

 **time default**